Open Different Types of Investment Funds in Luxembourg

 What are the main services offered by our experts in Luxembourg?

-Although the management of the investment fund can be delegated to a specialized investment company, the investors must know the specific laws and regulations concerning the set-up and functioning of an investment vehicle.
+Although the management of an investment fund can be delegated to a specialized investment company, the investors must know the specific laws and regulations concerning the set-up and functioning of an investment vehicle.
 Our consultants in Luxembourg can provide assistance for fund administration and fund management as well as legal compliance for any chosen investment vehicle.

 Our experts in Luxembourg can offer their services in order to open an investment fund in Luxembourg or start any other type of company.
 Our consultants have extensive knowledge not only of the financial regulations, but also of other aspects of civil, commercial and company law in Luxembourg.
 Investors are invited to contact our team of financial specialists for in-depth assistance regarding the registration of a fund in Luxembourg.